mtgjson/mtgjson-website/docs/README.md

 MTGJSON is an open-source project that catalogs all Magic: The Gathering cards in a portable format.
 A dedicated group of fans maintains and supplies data for a variety of projects and sites in the community.

-<strong>New JSON builds happen every Sunday at 4PM EST, though subject to change, and may take several hours to compile.</strong>
+<strong>JSON builds for new card prices go live daily, and weekly builds are scheduled to be performed at 4PM EST.</strong>

 ## The Team